 Internal controls such as separation of duties are common defenses against embezzlement.
 For example, at a movie theater, the task of accepting money and admitting customers into the theater is typically broken up into two jobs.
 One employee sells the ticket, and another employee takes the ticket and lets the customer into the theater.
 Because a ticket cannot be printed without entering the sale into the computer (or, in earlier times, without using up a serial-numbered printed ticket), and the customer cannot enter the theater without a ticket, both of these employees would have to collude in order for embezzlement to go undetected.
 This significantly reduces the chance of theft, because of the added difficulty in arranging such a conspiracy and the likely need to split the proceeds between the two employees, which reduces the payoff for each.

 In the daily crush of business, we take shortcuts.
 We want to trust those that we have placed our trust in.
-Often, when the embezzler is unmasked, the first reaction is often “it can’t be” or “you must be kidding”.
+Often, when the embezzler is unmasked, the first reaction is often “it can’t be”, or “you must be kidding”.
 No one sees it coming.
 That is because the embezzler has somehow earned your trust and confidence.
 Remember that the word “Con” owes its origin to the word “confidence”.

-When confronted with a strong suspicion that a embezzlement has occurred, you need to move quickly and decisively.
+When confronted with a strong suspicion that an embezzlement has occurred, you need to move quickly and decisively.
 Most important is the goal of limiting further losses, obtaining evidence and preserving evidence.
 However, equally important is the goal of recovering the money that has been stolen.
 In certain cases, an employer would also be entitled to receive back all salary and other compensation it paid to the employee while he was stealing from them.
 The success or failure of the recovery effort is often influenced by how long it took the employer to decide to act.

-Lustig & Wickert’s experience in handling numerous fraud and embezzlement cases gives us insight into what happened, how it happened, how to stop the fraud or embezzlement while preserving the evidence and your rights.
+Lustig & Wickert’s experience in handling numerous fraud and embezzlement cases gives us insight into what happened, how it happened, how to stop the fraud or embezzlement while preserving the evidence, and your rights.
 We know what works and what doesn’t.
 We have resources available for things like private investigators, forensic accounting, IT, data reconstruction and data recovery that are sometimes required.
-Under certain circumstances, we may even be able to freeze the embezzlers assets before they can sell or transfer them.
+Under certain circumstances, we may even be able to freeze the embezzlers’ assets before they can sell or transfer them.
 It is much more difficult to find and chase stolen assets once they have been moved.
 Lustig & Wickert also has vast experience working with Federal and State law enforcement agencies investigating fraud and embezzlement.
 We have also been successful in claims by our clients against their commercial insurance carriers for coverage of the loss.

 Business Law